PyWiFeS/pipeline/README.md

 - associate any sky exposures with science exposures if IMAGETYP = 'SKY' (currently a manual modification of the image header by the user) and OBJECT keywords match.
 Use of `--coadd_mode prompt` allows manual association of SKY and OBJECT exposures.
 Use of `--coadd-mode none` blindly associates one SKY and one OBJECT using the order they appear in the image list.
 Multiple sky exposures are scaled by their exposure times and median-combined.
 Subtraction from science frame scales effective sky exposure time to that of science frame.

 - avoid recopying existing, older files into 'intermediate' folder.

-***Future Development Underway***

-- merge official branch enhancements into this branch

-- improve fitting of flatfield and standard star shapes

-- explore improving fitting and removal of fringing

-- additional backwards compatibility with TAROS data

-- add time domain to the bad pixel mask

-- add option to use [Astro-SCRAPPY](https://astroscrappy.readthedocs.io/en/latest/), a fast Cython/C implementation of LACosmic (requires installation via pip)

-- allow for position shifts (and strange PSF) between coadded frames when extracting the STD (it also means the N*nanmean estimate of the sum will go wrong where there are NaNs)

-- modify wavelength treatment in cube generation to better reflect native resolution of the VPH gratings

-- apply charge transfer inefficiency (CTI) correction

-### Previously ###

 [20240809]: